cyb3rw01f/icmpExfiltrater/README.md

 This file is a proof of concept and should be used for testing purposes only.
 Malicious use is prohibitted.

-This script canm be used to assist testing a security controls ability to detect/alert based on data exfiltration via the ICMP protocol.
+This script can be used to assist testing a security controls ability to detect/alert based on data exfiltration via the ICMP protocol.

 # Notes
 Data exfiltraion via this method is <b>very slow</b> and noisy, so it is highly suggested that only small files are used during testing.